inria-muse/fathom.addon/README.md

 License: MIT

+## CFX Branch

+This branch is compatible with the now deprecated CFX tool (compatible add-on sdk available at https://muse.inria.fr/~apietila/addon-sdk-1.17.tar.gz).

 ## Extension Development

 Fathom v2.0 is written on top of the Firefox Add-on SDK (https://developer.mozilla.org/en/Add-ons/SDK).
 To develop add-on extensions, you need: